mpags-python/mpags-python.github.io/index.md

 The course will be assessed by the development of a complete Python program performing some scientific analysis of your choice (details below).

-## Introduction

-If you are intending to take this course, please watch [this introductory video][introvid].

 ## Topics